 2.1 Observation, probing, taking notes

 The test we did were moderated tests, which meant I would join the online meeting at the same time with the participant, greeting him/her, watching him/her doing tasks and think aloud, taking notes and offering help.
-Moderated tests can gather more useful information because I got the contextual information.
+Moderated tests can gather more useful information because the facilitator got more contextual information.
 Observing participant’s facial expression and actions helped me understand if he/she is confused.
-And at some point I would prob further based on participant’s think aloud to understand “Why”.
+At some point, I would also prob user further based on participant’s think aloud to understand “Why”.
 These qualitative data provides additional insights along the task completion rate and is of great help to improve the product.

-My colleague and I also offered help when participants couldn’t finish the task or asked for help.
-When I found a participant doing an unexpected activity, I would ask why and let participants further explain his/her logics.
-I noted down the reasons, and the notes were especially helpful afterwards.
+My colleague and I offered help when participants couldn’t finish the task or asked for help.
+When I found a participant doing an unexpected activity, I would ask why and let participants further explain his/her logic.

-When participants had went through all the tasks, I had a short discussion with them in regard of the whole process and thank them for participation.
+When participants had gone through all the tasks, I had a short discussion with them in regard to the whole process and thank them for the participation.
 Asking “Is there anything you want to mention that I didn’t cover?” was magically useful and helped me get valuable insights that we didn’t think of before.

-To gain an holistic understanding of the testing results, I summarized user ratings into another table.
-Comparing the success rate of each task from all 4 tests(5 participants among whom 2 did a test together), I marked tasks with more ‘fail’ and ‘pass’ rather than ‘yes’ to be the ones to further look into.
+To gain a holistic understanding of the testing results, I summarized all the ratings into another table.
+Comparing the completion rate of each task from all 4 tests(5 participants among whom 2 did a test together), I marked tasks with less than 50% completion rate.

 4. Reflections and Takeaways